ThaiTechTales/aws/inspector/README.md

 ## Key Terms

-- **AWS Inspector:** A tool to identify vulnerabilities in EC2 instances.
+- **AWS Inspector:** A tool to identify vulnerabilities in EC2 instances, containers, and lambda functions.
 - **Assessment Target:** A collection of resources to be assessed by AWS Inspector.
 - **Assessment Template:** Defines the rules package and duration for assessments.
 - **Auto Scaling Group:** A group of EC2 instances that scales based on demand.